Jackson–Harmsworth expedition: 1894

-The expedition's supply ship was the Windward, a Peterhead whaler built for ice navigation and equipped with a steam eingine.
+The expedition's supply ship was the Windward, a Peterhead whaler built for ice navigation and equipped with a steam engine.
 On 12 July 1894, Windward sailed from Greenhithe for Arkhangelsk, where supplies such as Siberian ponies and Samoyed fur outfits were loaded, and further to Khabarovo where among additional supplies, 30 Siberian dogs were taken aboard.
 After navigating her way through the ice-laden Arctic Ocean, the ship finally reached Franz Josef Land on 7 September.

 Here the expedition made its first discovery, Windward Island.
 Jackson eventually decided to set up camp at Cape Flora.
 The expedition constructed two log houses, an observatory, and four store houses.
 They called their temporary settlement Elmwood in honour of expedition sponsor Harmsworth's residence in Kent.
 The plan had been for the Windward to return to England for the winter, but the rapidly returning sea ice meant that the ship and her crew had to stay for the winter as well.
 The men passed the winter with active exercise, such as football and hockey games, and hunting for bears.
 One of the Windwards crew members died from scurvy during the winter due to his refusal to eat meat.